Applicants must be a minimum age of 18 years prior to the commencement of the Recruit Training Course.

 If the licence is from interstate or overseas, it will need to be transferred to a Tasmanian Licence prior to induction.
 Once employed as a police officer, you may be required to drive vehicles with both automatic and manual transmission.

-Prior to selection on a recruit course, applicants must have a current First Aid Certificate and Bronze Medallion (or Police Rescue Award).
+Prior to selection on a recruit course, applicants must have a current First Aid Certificate and a swimming certification from either Royal Life Saving Australia, or alternatively, a Certificate of Swimming Proficiency through AUSTSWIM.
+The AUSTSWIM certification form can be downloaded here.
+This must be a Bronze Medallion or Police Rescue Award.
 Applicants are responsible for obtaining these qualifications.
-You do not require these qualifications to submit an expression of interest to join Tasmania Police.
+You do not require these qualifications to submit an application to join Tasmania Police.

 The minimum First Aid requirement for applicants are the following units of competency: